-Check what your proposed rates are for next year at www.tasman.govt.nz
+Check your property rates at www.tasman.govt.nz

 - 2. Additional information has been included on risk management for Council investments. - Revenue in regard to equity investments has been amended to reflect each CCTO's current Statement of Intent - 4.
-The Council's investment in the LGFA has been included. - Reference to the Enterprise Subcommittee has been removed. - 6.
+The Council's investment in the LGFA has been included. - 5.
+Reference to the Enterprise Subcommittee has been removed - 6.
 The investment in the New Zealand Local Government Insurance Corporation Ltd (Civic) has been included. - 7.
 The requirement that surplus funds generated from property activities are used as a contribution against general funds has been included. - 8.
 The clause stating that Community Housing, Camping Grounds and Forestry are to have a regular retention review has been removed, however, this removal does not preclude Council from requiring a review when required.